kbroman/github_tutorial/pages/delete.md

 description: How to delete a GitHub repository
 ---

+### How to delete your complete repository on GitHub

+Warning: By following these steps, you will lost your work for ever!

 Say you want to contribute changes to someone else's repository (eg, [this one](https://github.com/kbroman/github_tutorial)).